neoblades02/tpi-submit-bot/README.md

 3. **Set Reservation Type**: All bookings are set to "Tour FIT" for consistency
 4. **Fill Basic Info**: Reservation title and booking number with dynamic selector detection
 5. **Clear Secondary Customers**: Remove previously selected secondary customers with readonly field detection
+6. **Client Name Validation**: Check if client name is blank or empty and mark as "not submitted" immediately if invalid
-6. **Enhanced Client Search**: Search by last name with exact name matching
+7. **Enhanced Client Search**: Search by last name with exact name matching
-7. **Universal Client Creation**: Create new clients automatically in two scenarios:
+8. **Universal Client Creation**: Create new clients automatically in two scenarios:
    - When no search results are found (empty results)
    - When search results exist but no exact name match is found
-8. **Aggressive Client Creation Retry**: If client creation fails:
+9. **Aggressive Client Creation Retry**: If client creation fails:
    - Page refresh to clear blocking elements and popups
    - Navigate back to Quick Submit form with full form state reset
    - Close all popups using Escape keys and popup cleanup functions
    - Retry client creation with completely fresh page state
-   - Never results in "not submitted" - always creates missing clients
+   - Never results in "not submitted" - always creates missing clients (unless client name is blank)
-9. **Form Restart**: F5-style page refresh and restart processing with completely clean DOM state
+10. **Form Restart**: F5-style page refresh and restart processing with completely clean DOM state
-10. **Tour Operator Selection**: Multi-method clicking (Standard → Force → JavaScript) with dropdown verification
+11. **Tour Operator Selection**: Multi-method clicking (Standard → Force → JavaScript) with dropdown verification
-11. **Region Selection**: Popup-protected dropdown interaction with calendar interference prevention
+12. **Region Selection**: Popup-protected dropdown interaction with calendar interference prevention
-12. **Date Processing**: Calendar-safe filling with popup prevention before each field
+13. **Date Processing**: Calendar-safe filling with popup prevention before each field
-13. **Financial Data**: Robust price and commission filling with popup protection
+14. **Financial Data**: Robust price and commission filling with popup protection
-14. **Form Verification**: Pre-submission validation with popup clearing
+15. **Form Verification**: Pre-submission validation with popup clearing
-15. **Submit and Duplicate**: Popup-protected submission with confirmation popup handling
+16. **Submit and Duplicate**: Popup-protected submission with confirmation popup handling
-16. **Invoice Extraction**: Extract generated invoice number from updated form
+17. **Invoice Extraction**: Extract generated invoice number from updated form
-17. **Status Tracking**: Record success/failure status with detailed information
+18. **Status Tracking**: Record success/failure status with detailed information
-18. **Webhook Delivery**: Automatically send all processed data to n8n webhook
+19. **Webhook Delivery**: Automatically send all processed data to n8n webhook
-19. **Form Reset**: Navigate to fresh form for next record
+20. **Form Reset**: Navigate to fresh form for next record
-20. **Freeze Prevention**: Universal popup prevention, multiple click methods, and comprehensive error recovery
+21. **Freeze Prevention**: Universal popup prevention, multiple click methods, and comprehensive error recovery

 ---